-- 76. The Office supports the addition of battery storage to rooftop solar installations and is aware that some installations exist, and more are being developed.
-However, the upfront financial costs to consumers can make battery storage installation financially challenging. - 77.
-With respect to Greentech's statement, the former ERA rejected the net metering option primarily on the grounds that it would lead to increased cross-subsidisation and contrary to URC and ESR Laws, could lead to a CUC death spiral, this opinion therefore still obtains. - 78.
-OfReg continuously monitors both rooftop and utility scale sized solar PV systems to guide its decision-making about adding RE capacity to the grid in order to meet the NEP goals. - 79.
-Administration of solar cash rebates and other such concessions have proven to be problematic and at the end of the day, consumers still pay. - 80.
-While the Office credits 360 Solar with an interesting idea, CUC's licences do not allow it to bill for third party services so the collection of garbage fees on CIG's behalf is not a viable option.
+- 121. The Office supports the addition of battery storage to rooftop solar installations and is aware that some installations exist, and more are being developed.
+However, the upfront financial costs to consumers can make battery storage installation financially challenging. - 122.
+With respect to Greentech's statement, the former ERA rejected the net metering option primarily on the grounds that it would lead to increased cross-subsidisation and, contrary to URC and ESR Laws, could lead to a CUC death spiral; this opinion therefore still obtains. - 123.
+OfReg continuously monitors both rooftop and utility scale sized solar PV systems to guide its decision-making about adding RE capacity to the grid in order to meet the NEP goals. - 124.
+Administration of solar cash rebates and other such concessions have proven to be problematic and at the end of the day, consumers still pay. - 125.
+While the Office credits 360 Solar with an interesting idea, CUC's licences do not allow it to bill for third party services so the collection of garbage fees on CIG's behalf is not a viable option. - 126.
+The Office does not propose to make a determination on this matter at this time.